mksaraf/kubernetes-lab-tutorial/content/core.md

     nginx-2148973303-xcdlw   1/1       Running   0          1m

 Deployment can ensure that only a certain number of pods may be down while they are being updated.
 By default, it ensures that at least 25% less than the desired number of pods are up.
 Deployment can also ensure that only a certain number of pods may be created above the desired number of pods.
 By default, it ensures that at most 25% more than the desired number of pods are up.

+When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.

 ## Services
 Kubernetes pods, as containers, are ephemeral.
 Replication Controllers create and destroy pods dynamically, e.g. when scaling up or down or when doing rolling updates.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of pods provides functionality to other pods inside the Kubernetes cluster, how do those pods find out and keep track of which other?